 1. Apply a thick layer of drywall compound onto the tin can and let dry thoroughly.

 I stuck my hand right into the can to hold it sideways, and slathered on a thick layer of compound using a flat plastic spatula.
 I spread the compound so that it was rather bumpy and textured.
 Let it sit it on a newspaper to dry.
 This part takes at least 24 hours – depending on how thick the compound is.

-Step 2: Layer the paint colors onto the dried surface until you achieve the look and feel you like.
+2. Layer the paint colors onto the dried surface of the tin can until you achieve the look of cement.

 How to paint faux cement on a tin can:

 This is the fun part!
 Using your variety of paint colors, apply paint in layers.
 Here is the basic method I used: